cancel-violence-restraining-order

 Violence Restraining Order Explained

 A Violence Restraining Order (VRO) is a special court order that can be applied for by a person who fears that their partner or ex-partner will be violent towards them.
 If you have had a VRO served to you, you are known as the respondent and your ex-partner is known as the Applicant.
-A good criminal lawyer such as Culshaw Miller Criminal Lawyers will tell you that if you don’t obey the instructions in the VRO you can face jail time.
+A good criminal lawyer will tell you that if you don’t obey the instructions in the VRO you can face jail time.

 If you have been in some way violent to your partner, or have intimidated them in some way, or damaged property belonging to them, then they have the right to apply for a VRO against you.
 This will be served (given to) on you by the police and is in force from that time, usually for a period of two years or longer.